icgc-argo/workflow-management/README.md

 To do this:
 - create a new config file (maven's settings.xml) in rdpc jenkins which is needed during build and deployment.
 (Dashboard -> manage jenkins -> manage Files -> Config Files)

-- a github personal access token is required for the creation of the config file.
-This github token is to be added in rdpc jenkins (Dashboard -> Manage Jenkins -> Credentails -> click on System -> Global Crdentials -> Add credentials)
+- a Github "personal access token" (PAT) is required for the creation of the config file.
+This Github token is to be added in rdpc jenkins (Dashboard -> Manage Jenkins -> Credentails -> click on System -> Global Credentials -> Add credentials)

 - the jenkinsfile has to be updated to use the id of the config file (maven's settings.xml) created in rdpc jenkins configFileProvider([configFile(fileId: '11c739e4-8ac5-4fd3-983a-c20bd29846ef', variable: 'MAVEN_SETTINGS_PATH')])